 However, many children with nystagmus don't have any problem with their eye, brain or health.
-When a cause for the nystagmus can't be found, it is called "idiopathic infantile nystagmus" or "idiopathic nystagmus syndrome".
+When a cause for the nystagmus can't be found, it's called idiopathic infantile nystagmus or idiopathic nystagmus syndrome.
 Some of these children may have a faulty gene known to cause nystagmus.